- Nottinghamshire County Championship 2026 title defence with strong squad depth

 Nottinghamshire season preview – Key fixtures and season shape

-A key run of fixtures comes next.
-Nottinghamshire face Warwickshire, Surrey and Sussex.
-They also travel to Leicestershire.
-This period could define their season.
-Wins in expected matches will be crucial.
-Strong performances against Surrey could be decisive.
+A key run of fixtures comes next, as Nottinghamshire face Warwickshire, Surrey and Sussex while also travelling to Leicestershire during a demanding stretch.
+This period could define their season, particularly if they are able to secure wins in matches where they are expected to perform strongly.
+Strong performances against Surrey could be especially decisive.

-June includes matches against Essex and Somerset.
-The season then builds towards a home-heavy finish.
-Three of the final four games are at Trent Bridge.
-They host Leicestershire, Hampshire and Yorkshire.
-The only away match is at Hove against Sussex.
+June includes matches against Essex and Somerset, before the season builds towards a home-heavy finish that could play to their strengths.
+Three of the final four games are at Trent Bridge, where they host Leicestershire, Hampshire and Yorkshire, while the only away match in that run is at Hove against Sussex.

 Can Nottinghamshire defend their crown

-Sustaining success is always difficult in county cricket.
-Nottinghamshire, however, look well prepared.
-Their squad offers both balance and depth.
-Domestic consistency is backed by strong overseas additions.
+Sustaining success is always difficult in county cricket, particularly when expectations increase and opponents are more prepared.
+Nottinghamshire, however, look well prepared to meet that challenge with a squad that offers both balance and depth.

-They also benefit from a clear home advantage.
-The core group understands how to win.
-That experience could prove crucial again.
-Nottinghamshire enter the season as deserving favourites.
-They are well placed to challenge for another title.
+They also benefit from a clear home advantage, and the core group understands how to win in different situations and under pressure.
+That experience could prove crucial again as the season develops.
+Nottinghamshire enter the season as deserving favourites, and they are well placed to challenge for another title if they maintain their standards.